Page Loading

 “Our parent company looks for the best in the world.
 It believes they have found that in Scotland.
 We have exceptionally capable and innovative people here.”

 These are the words of Dr Ken Sutherland, President of Canon Medical Edinburgh, a European subsidiary of Canon Medical Systems Corporation (CMSC).
-The European subsidiary has expanded here since 2008 to become a pioneering research and development (R&D) centre that develops AI-enhanced medical imaging software solutions.
+This subsidiary has expanded since 2008 to become a pioneering research and development (R&D) centre that develops AI-enhanced medical imaging software solutions.

 Today, Canon Medical Edinburgh employs 126 people, 105 of them in high-value R&D roles.
-It serves as Canon Medical Systems Corporation’s global software and AI research hub.
+It serves as a global software and AI research hub for Canon Medical Systems Corporation.
 Over the past three financial years, the hub has consistently increased its income, contributing to an average annual revenue of £16 million.
 The company plans to reach revenues of £22 million by 2035 by contributing valuable healthcare innovation to the wider Canon group.

 This facility is Canon Medical Systems Corporation’s global software and AI research hub.